stevezhangzA/nash-chain-of-thought/README.md

 CoT is a *step-by-step* manner inference approach.

-Requirement (Here, we provide single template case for CoT): we have *question x*,  *prompt: 'Let's think step by step'*, *trigger: 'Therefore, the answer is:'*
+Requirement (Here, we provide single template case for CoT):
+*question: x*,

+*prompt: 'Let's think step by step'*,

+*trigger: 'Therefore, the answer is:'*

 This approach is composed of two steps: